jro31/jethro-codes/_articles/projects/meals-of-change.md

 end
 ```

-This is quite a dumb filtering system.
+This is a dumb filtering system.
 We can't filter by multiple fields, for example by user and search query, to return all the recipes by a certain user that satisfy a certain search term.

 I thought about adding that functionality, but in the infant stages of this app at least, I don't see any use for it.

-If the app were to take-off and be populated with hundreds of recipes, there could be a need to be able to search your bookmarked recipes, for example.
+If the app were to take-off and be populated with hundreds of recipes, there could be a need to be able to search within your bookmarked recipes, for example.
 However, at this stage we just go over each of the params one-by-one, and _if_ the front-end passes-in a user ID, it doesn't matter if they also pass in a tag name or a search query, we will return _all_ of the recipes for this user ID.

 The user ID is the first param that we check for, and if it exists, we run `user = User.find(params[:user_id])`.

 This will throw an error if no such user exists, and the `rescue` block in our `#index` action will be called.

 On the assumption that a user does exist, we return all recipes with `policy_scope(Recipe)`.
-Our Pundit recipe polics is as follows:
+Our Pundit recipe policy is as follows:

 ```rb
 # app/policies/recipe_policy.rb